meowmeowxw/ripperoni/README.md

 ## Install

-If `php` is installed you can install dependencies with:
+If `php` and `composer` are installed installed then you can install dependencies with:

-`php composer install`
+`composer install`

-or use docker:
+otherwise use docker:

 ```sh
 docker run --rm \